Stefan2911/SMTaaS/src/README.md

 * Copy/Deploy evaluation & training sets on robot
 * Configuration file is located in: `src/config/config.yaml`
 * Set `smt.solver-location` to solver location e.g. `/usr/bin/cvc4`
+* Set `monitor.connectivity.hosts` to hosts which are randomly chosen for connectivity check (possible improvement would be to add a state for each offload instance)

 ### Evaluation CLI on robot: